Everybody Matters: Inclusion and Equity Statement

 The Victorian Family Violence Outcomes Framework was published in Ending Family Violence: Victoria’s Plan for Change, which outlined Victoria’s priorities in preventing and responding to family violence, why they matter, and what constitutes success.
 The Victorian Family Violence Outcomes Framework is a whole of Government framework and is intended to ensure Victorian family violence reform efforts are focused on the actions that make a difference.
 The Victorian Government is progressing development of the framework, including through indicators and measures.
 In time, measurement and monitoring of Victorian family violence outcomes may also support reporting for the National Plan.

-A monitoring and evaluation framework for Everybody Matters will be developed in 2019–20.
+A monitoring plan for Everybody Matters will be developed in 2020-21.
 It will align with the Family Violence Outcomes Framework and monitor and track progress against the Everybody Matters: Inclusion and Equity Statement and the subsequent Inclusion and Equity Action Blueprints (Rolling Action Plans).